stephengrice/translations/spanish/_short/bbc_children_malaysia_translation.md

 He adds that the case on the primary school of Pos Tohoi is under investigation and insists that physical punishment is not permitted in Malaysian schools.

-“If there is something of that nature, all the people need to do is come and make a complaint.
-We take our action seriously,” he says.
+"If there is something of that nature, all the people need to do is come and make a complaint.
+We take our action seriously," he says.

-Siti Kasim, the lawyer, says that the Deputy Minister is living in “a cloud” if he is not aware that there have been many complaints of the Orang Asli about the schools to which their children travel to the interior of the country.
+Siti Kasim, the lawyer, says that the Deputy Minister is living in "a cloud" if he is not aware that there have been many complaints of the Orang Asli about the schools to which their children travel to the interior of the country.

 ## Assimilated